POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Conclusions

 \section{Conclusions}

+In this paper, we have explored several scenarios for neutrino ToO observations with POEMMA, calculating its sensitivity and evaluating prospects for detecting neutrinos from several candidate transient astrophysical source classes.
 While at any particular time only transient sources below the limb of the Earth as viewed from the satellites are relevant to tau-neutrino induced upward-going air shower signals, POEMMA and other space-based instruments will have full-sky coverage over the orbital period of the satellites and the precession period of the orbital plane.
-The slewing capability of POEMMA in time frames of on the order of $500$~s will permit ToO observations identified via electromagnetic or gravitational messengers.
-In some cases, POEMMA observations may signal an alert.
+The slewing capability of POEMMA in time frames of on the order of $500$~s will permit rapid response to short-duration transient events over a large region of the sky ($\sim 21$\%).

-Measurements of the diffuse flux of neutrinos from space will benefit only slightly in lower-energy sensitivity by extending the viewing band further back from the limb \cite{Reno:2019jtr}.
-For the diffuse flux, the standard configuration has neutrino viewing to 7$^{\circ}$ below the horizon with a 30$^{\circ}$ band.
-For ToO events, a broader angular range will be accessible to POEMMA before neutrino flux attenuation in the Earth obscures a neutrino source.
-Our results here are based on \taon elevation angles $\beta_{\rm tr} \leq 35^{\circ}$, equivalent to viewing from the satellites to an angle of $\sim 20^{\circ}$ below the limb.
+As compared with the standard limb-viewing configuration for diffuse neutrino flux measurements (POEMMA-limb mode, which is limited to $7^{\circ}$ below the horizon; \citenum{PhysRevD.100.063010}), POEMMA's ToO observation modes provide access to a broader range in \taon elevation angles before neutrino flux attenuation in the Earth obscures a neutrino source.
+Our results here are based on elevation angles $\beta_{\rm tr} \leq 35^{\circ}$, equivalent to viewing from the satellites to an angle of $\sim 20^{\circ}$ below the limb.
 The capability for tracking the source means that the best case sensitivities for POEMMA are as much as two orders of magnitude better than those of Auger as reported in Ref.~\cite{ANTARES:2017bia} with all-sky coverage.
-Based on the calculations performed here, we predict that POEMMA will have significant probability to observe TDEs, blazar flares, BBH mergers, and BNS mergers within a $3$ -- $5$-year observation period.
+Based on the calculations performed here, we predict that POEMMA will have reasonable chance to observe TDEs, BBH mergers, and BNS mergers within a $3$ -- $5$-year observation period.
 Long bursts within luminosity distances specified in Table \ref{table:events-bytype} will be observable by POEMMA, regardless of location.
 For short duration bursts, the sensitivity will be better than for long bursts if the source is well placed relative to the Earth and POEMMA.
 However, short bursts may not be observable if the source does not dip below the Earth's horizon, or if the burst occurs when the Sun and/or Moon interfere with observing.